 Purchasing body wash from the store might sound like an easy task, but sometimes it just isn't.
 Researching ingredients, reading labels, re-reading labels, and considering company politics, I always want to use my wallet as a vote for a healthier world.
-I've gone through my exploration of soaps and body washes and settled on a basic organic castille soap for quite sometime.
-Pure, natural, and easy - especially when you buy in bulk.
+As I've gone through my exploration of soaps and body washes I've come to love organic castille soap.
 If you properly dilute castille soap with water you only need to purchase one large bottle every couple of weeks or months, depending on the size of your family.

 Finding a great organic castille soap is a huge transition point for so many people looking to fill their cabinets with natural body care products.
 However, only using castille soap for a bit, I started to miss those lovely floral or woodsy scents, as well as the extra moisturizing ingredients.
 We shared a Midwinter Body Wash recipe on our DIY Holiday Gift Guide and it got me hooked on this basic recipe as a way to incorporate botanical properties in a convenient preparation.

 - 1 part water based ingredient(s) such as Aloe Vera Gel, and/or organic Hydrosols.

 - 1 Tbsp (per 8 oz) of your favorite organic moisturizing oil such as Argan, Kukui, or Jojoba oils